-Before your trip, call your credit-card company and your bank (for debit cards) to let them know you'll be using the cards in Europe.
-This will ensure that they don't decline foreign transactions.
-While you have them on the phone, ask these questions.
-If the person doesn't know the answers, ask to speak to someone who does.
+Before your trip, notify your credit-card company and your bank (for debit cards) that you’ll be traveling in Europe.
+This will ensure that they don’t decline your foreign transactions.
+While you have them on the phone, ask these questions:

-- Will my card work in Europe?
-(Specify which countries you're traveling to.)
+- Will my card work in the countries I’m traveling to?

-- What do you charge for withdrawals or purchases in Europe?
-Is it a percentage, flat fee, or both?
+- What fees do you charge for withdrawals or purchases made in Europe?
+Is it a percentage, a flat fee, or both?

 - Are other currency conversion or foreign transaction fees tacked on?